-So, to summarize, you have optical fiber (maybe copper) at the lowest level.
+To summarize, optical fiber (maybe copper) is at the lowest level.
 The cabling then supports a network like SONET with Ethernet, FC or InfiniBand mapped directly onto it.
 You increase bandwidth using some form of multiplexing.
 On a SONET network, you can also allocate bandwidth into OCx, such as OC3, OC12 or other subdivisions, and those, in turn, can carry different traffic.
 While TCP (or TCP/IP) is your virtual network, you still need the physical network -- what's inside that "cloud" -- to support the protocols.

 Listen to the SAN FAQ audiocast here.